level10hq/tools-runbook/docs/getting-started.md

     ```
     make setup
     ```

     !!! warning
-        If databases already exist this will receate them
+        If databases already exist this will recreate them

+4. Update the databases
+    ```
+    make  migrate
+    ```

-4. Execute the run command
+5. Execute the run command
     ```
     make run
     ```